-The Budget System enables campuses to manage the annual budgeting and activity funding of the organizations on campus.
-This application is designed to be flexible with many user-based options.
+Budgeting enables campuses to manage the annual budgeting and activity funding of the organizations on campus.
 It will adapt to a variety of budgeting procedures and is powerful enough to replace traditional methods of manual record keeping.
-To begin, sign in to your campus’s Budgeting System.
-As an administrator, you should see three options: My Budget Requests, Requests to Review, and Process Settings.
+Budgeting permits both organization and individual budget requests depending on process settings.

 Next, complete the provided form.
 Here’s a quick breakdown of the fields:

 |Process Name||The title of your budgeting process.
 This is visible to users and organizations submitting budget requests.|